Flow Matching with Semidiscrete Couplings: Semidiscrete transport for flow matching

 \paragraph{SD-FM \textit{vs.} OT-FM \textit{vs.} I-FM.} Building on~\Cref{sec:SD}, the OT problem is solved between Gaussian noise $\mu_0$ and the data measure $\mu_1$ supported on $(\bx^{(1)}_1, \dots, \bx^{(N)}_1)$.
 This framework can also accommodate the conditional generation setting, in which observations are paired with a $p$-dimensional condition, see~\Cref{sec:bg}.
 We follow ~\citet[\S3]{zhang2025fitting} and use the dot-product cost $c(\bx,\by):=-\bx^T\by$ (augmenting it with temperature $\beta$ for conditioning \eqref{eq:cost_conditional}) and rescale $\varepsilon$ with the cost matrix standard deviation for a sampled reference batch.
 As illustrated in Figure~\ref{fig:fig1}, SD-FM works in two steps, (1) solve SD-OT between $\mu_0$ and $\mu_1$ \textit{before} flow training, storing $\bg^\star\in\sR^N$ solving \eqref{eq:semidual}; (2) in the FM train loop, pair a freshly sampled noise $\bx_0$ to data $\bx_1^{(k)}$, where $k\sim s_{\varepsilon,\bm{g}^\star}(\bx_0)\in \Delta^N$.

 As recalled in~\eqref{eq:pi_eps}, for $\varepsilon > 0$, this amounts to a \textit{categorical} sampling among $N$ points, while for $\varepsilon = 0$ this reduces to an assignment to the $k^\star$-th point in the dataset, $k^\star=\arg\max_k g^\star_k + \langle\bx_0,\bx^{(k)}_1\rangle$ (or sample uniformly among ties if they arise).
 The latter operation is slightly faster than categorical sampling, as observed in Fig.~\ref{fig:img32_64_fid_vs_time}.
 The differences between these three approaches are highlighted in Algorithms \ref{alg:ifm}, \ref{alg:otfm-cached}, \ref{alg:otfm}, \ref{alg:sdfm}.
 In a nutshell, SD-FM uses a simple SGD precompute effort to fit $\bg$, with a minor lookup effort to pair each noise with a datapoint, rather than making potentially costly calls to \citeauthor{Sinkhorn64} in OT-FM.
-That lookup is a MIPS procedure~\citep{NIPS2014_c98e7c4b} when $\varepsilon=0$, which gives room for further speed improvement when using data structures to bring down that $O(N)$ complexity.
+That lookup is a MIPS procedure~\citep{NIPS2014_c98e7c4b} when $\varepsilon=0$, solved exactly, incurring a $Nd$ cost (noise $\times$ data dot-products) and a max over $N$ values.
+This might be sped-up with the use of \textit{approximate} MIPS, left for future work.

 \paragraph{Score Estimation and Guidance} A key property that connects flow matching and diffusion models is that learning the marginal velocity field under independent coupling and Gaussian noise is equivalent to estimating the marginal score along the probability path.
 Namely, let $\rho_t$ denote the law of $\vX_t = (1-t)\vX_0 + t\vX_1$, where $\vX_0 \sim \rho_0 = \mu$ and $\vX_1 \sim \rho_1 = \nu$ independently.
 Recall that,